All-America City Award

 The All-America City Award is a community recognition program in the United States given by the National Civic League.
-The award recognizes the work of communities in using inclusive civic engagement to address critical issues and create stronger connections among residents, businesses and nonprofit and government leaders.
-Once called by the organization the "Nobel Prize for Constructive Citizenship," it has been awarded to more than 500 communities across the country.
-The award is open to all American communities ranging from major cities and regions to towns, villages, counties, neighborhoods and tribes.
+The award recognizes the work of communities that use inclusive civic engagement to address critical issues and build stronger connections among residents, businesses, nonprofits, and government leaders.

+History

-Since the program's inception in 1949, more than 500 communities have been named "All-America Cities".
-Each year, interested communities submit a comprehensive package based on published criteria that are evaluated in the award selection process.
-Deserving communities are named as finalists, and the year's ten award winners are named from that pool of applicants.
-Representatives from the finalist communities then travel to Denver to present the story of their work and their community to a jury of national experts.
-The awards conference includes workshops on promising practices.
+The award was established in 1949 by the National Civic League.
+The award was inspired by the National Collegiate Athletic Association (NCAA), which honored its best players each season with the All-America college football team designation.
+The award is open to all American communities, ranging from major cities and regions to towns, villages, counties, neighborhoods, and tribes.
+Communities submit a comprehensive package based on published criteria that are evaluated in the award selection process.
+Finalists are named from the applications, and then the year's ten award winners are named from that pool of applicants.
+Representatives from the finalist communities travel to Denver to present the story of their work and their community to a jury of national experts.
+The awards conference includes workshops.